'I have no clue...,' says outgoing TCS CEO on future plans

 The outgoing CEO of Tata Consultancy Services (TCS) Rajesh Gopinathan on Friday said that he decided to step down at the end of FY23 after deep reflection and discussion with the TCS Chairman.

-On future plans, Gopinathan said, "I have no clue what I am going to do."
+On future plans, Gopinathan said that he has "no clue".
+"I have no clue what is next but would explore options post my exit," he said.

-In an interview with the CNBC TV18, Gopinathan said that he had no plans to assume an advisory role at TCS.

-TCS @TCS outgoing CEO on his life after stepping down : "I have no clue what I am going to do."
-Adds he has no plans to assume an advisory role @DeccanHerald

 Deccan Herald News now on Telegram - Click here to subscribe